What we’re about

-We will paddle from the second launch site in Faver Dykes S.P.
-(1000 Faver-Dykes Road) to Princess Place Preserve (another historical park and lodge and return to launch (total of 4 miles +/-).
+We will paddle at a moderate pace from the second launch site in Faver Dykes S.P.
+(1000 Faver-Dykes Road).
 Total time: about 2.5 – 3 hours.
-Be at the launch site by 9:00 a.m. to sign waiver and for a brief discussion about the paddle trip and the importance of safety and the Sierra Club and its mission.
-Be in the water by 9:30.
+Be at the launch site by 9:30 a.m. to sign waiver and for a brief discussion about the paddle trip and the importance of safety and the Sierra Club and its mission.
+Be in the water by 10:00.
 Restrooms are available at the launch site which is a hard surface with easy access, parking and put-in.
 It is usually calm water with minimal tidal effect.
 A small fee box ($5) is requested or a Florida State Park Pass number and is on the honor system and is requested by the State for entry to the park.

 From the intersection of RT 206 and RT 1 in St. Augustine proceed south on RT 1 - 6.9 miles to Faver Dykes Rd.
 St. Augustine (note the Amoco Station and fruit stores).
 Take the left onto Faver Dykes Rd. and drive 3.1 miles to the launch at 1000 Faver Dykes Road.
 (Hint - When you reach the brown Ranger Station and Boat Ramp sign on Faver Dykes Rd, take a right.
 A few hundred yards further will be the launch site and area for parking.